- South High

 To provide up-to-date information, assistance, resources, expertise and personal attention.
 Ms Seuc stays current by working directly with college admission representatives, attending workshops and webinars, subscribing to higher education publications and with her membership in college admissions related organizations.

-It is to your advantage to begin your work with Ms Seuc junior year to allow her to get to know you, your dreams and post high-school plans.
+It is to your advantage to begin your work with Ms Seuc junior year to allow her to get to know you, your dreams and post-high-school plans.
 She will answer your individual questions and work with you one-on-one if you utilize her experience.
-Ms Seuc will also provide information through newsletters, emails, webpages, Naviance, announcements and social media to teach and guide you on your post-high school journey.
+Ms Seuc will also provide information through newsletters, emails, South High Counseling webpage, SchooLinks, announcements and social media to teach and guide you on your post-high school journey.